abhi-2029/Tic_Tac_Toe/README.md

-# 🎮 3D Neon Tic Tac Toe
+# 🎮 3D Tic Tac Toe

 A **modern, AI-powered Tic Tac Toe** game built with **HTML, CSS, and JavaScript**, featuring a **3D neon-glass user interface**, smooth animations, and interactive celebrations for wins and ties.
 This project combines **beautiful design** with **perfect AI logic** using the Minimax algorithm — making it unbeatable.